persteenolsen/fastapi-mongo-crud-books/README.md

 ```
 python -m venv <name_of_venv>

 ```

 Go to the virtual environment's directory and activate it

 For Windows:

 ```
 Scripts/activate

 ```

 Install the requirements

 ```
 pip3 install -r requirements.txt

 ```

-# Swagger documentation
+Swagger documentation

-FastAPI provides the Swagger documentation of the API where we can use CRUD towards the DB.
+FastAPI provides the Swagger documentation of the API where you can perform CRUD operations

 To access the documentation, we must run uvicorn

 ```
 uvicorn main:app --reload

 ```

 If everything works fine, the message “Project connected to the MongoDB database!” will show